 Zero delay operation aligns the phase of the output clocks with the phase of the external PLL reference input.
 The OUT0 output is designed to be used as the output for zero delay.
-There are two zero delay modes on the AD9524: internal and external (see Figure 29).
+There are two zero delay modes on the AD9523: internal and external (see Figure 29).
 Note that the external delay mode provides better matching than the internal delay mode because the output drivers are included in the zero delay path.
-Setting the antibacklash pulse width control of PLL1 to maximum gives the best zero delay matching.